 Image lightbox

 Finally, it's usually a good idea to store your concentrate containers in some sort of sealable box.
-These often come with padding for extra protection and many models also feature storage space for dabbers, carb caps, and other simple dab tools.
-Even more, you can also get storage boxes with locking lids for additional security.
+These often come with padding for extra protection, and many models feature extra space for storing dabbers, carb caps, and other simple dab tools.
+You can even get storage boxes with locking lids for additional security.

 Storing glass pipes

 When it comes to storing your glass pipes, the main concerns are protecting the glass and limiting odors from leftover resin.
-To address both concerns at the same time, consider storing your glass pipes in one of the following:
+To address both concerns at the same time, store your glass pipes in one of the following:

 - A sealable hard plastic container.
 These are affordable, simple, and trap odors relatively well.
 The downside is that they're not padded, so you'll need to be careful when handling your container.